u7day/LOG-Project/README.md

 Running the project:

-Step 7: $ python log.py
+Step 7: $ python log_pro.py

-Step 8: Open your browser and go to the localhost:8000

-Step 9: Click the button to get te=he desired output
+Step 8: You will get the desired output.